stevenhankin/FlightSurety/README.md

 FlightSurety is a sample application project for Udacity's Blockchain course.

+## Requirements
+These are the software versions I have tested the project with
+* Node v10.15.3
+* npm 6.4.1
+* yarn 1.15.2

 ## Install

 This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (using HTML, CSS and JS) and server app scaffolding.